dotnet/csharpstandard/standard/expressions.md

 >
 > This has the same effect as
 >
-> <!-- Example: {template:"code-in-main-without-using", name:"ObjectInitializers2UserB", additionalFiles:["PointWithAutoProps.cs", "Rectangle.cs"]} -->
+> <!-- Example: {template:"code-in-main-without-using", name:"ObjectInitializers2UserB", additionalFiles:["PointWithAutoProps.cs","Rectangle.cs"]} -->
 > ```csharp
 > Rectangle __r = new Rectangle();
 > Point __p1 = new Point();